-- 1) If the module or interface definition is nested, then the time unit is shall be inherited from the enclosing module or interface (program and packages cannot be nested). - 2) Else, if a 'timescale directive has been previously specified, then the time unit is shall be set to the units of the last 'timescale directive. - 3) Else, if the \$root top level has a time unit, then the time unit is shall be set to the time units of the unit of compilation root module. - 4) Else, the default time unit is shall be used.
+- 1) If the module or interface definition is nested, then the time unit is shall be inherited from the enclosing module or interface (program and packages cannot be nested). - 2) Else, if a 'timescale directive has been previously specified, then the time unit is shall be set to the units of the last 'timescale directive. - Else, if the local root of a unit of compilation sroot top level has a time unit, then the time unit is shall be set to the time units of the unit of compilation root module. - 4) Else, the default time unit is shall be used.

-The time unit of \$root shall only be determined by a timeunit declaration, not a 'timescale directive.
+The time unit of the local root of a unit of compilation \$root shall only be determined by a timeunit declaration, not a 'timescale directive.